VladimirDimov/jQuery-Datatables-Server-Side-Processing/README.md

 # jQuery Datatables Server Side Processing
-MVC plugin for server side processing for jQuery datatables.
+MVC component which adds functionality for automatic server side processing for the famous table plugin for jQuery.

 Supports:
+- Paging;
-- Searching.
+- Searching;
-- Filter by range.
+- Sorting;
-- Filter by fixed value
+- Custom filters: Less Than, Less than or equal, Greater than, Greater than or equal and Equal;
+- Nested objects;

 ## How to use
 Add the `[JQDataTable]` attribute to the ajax controller action.
 Return 'View(data)' where 'data' is of type IQueryable<>